dh58319/Algorithm/README.md

-### algorithm study BOJ
+# algorithm study BOJ

-this repo with my answer code... and the code below is just for template for me because I don't want to write int main again and again
+This repo with my answer codes...
+Since 2022 summer

 may have some typo with question number

+## Code
+the code below is just for template for me because writing int main again and again is sucks.

 ```
 #include <iostream>